GovStackWorkingGroup/bb-consent/spec/8-service-apis.md

 # 8.1 API specification

-The following is an automated rendition of our latest [OpenAPI YAML specification](https://github.com/GovStackWorkingGroup/bb-consent/tree/v23Q4/api).
+The following is an automated rendition of the [OpenAPI YAML specification contained in this release](https://github.com/GovStackWorkingGroup/bb-consent/tree/v23Q4/api/consent-openapi.yaml).

+You can see the latest unreleased version of the OpenAPI specification in [the main branch of our GitHub repository](https://github.com/GovStackWorkingGroup/bb-consent/blob/main/api/consent-openapi.yaml).

 ## 8.1.1 Config APIs